Cammin/DrillTool/README.md

 ## Future
 The mod fully works, but there are still some features I want to add:
 - Break outcrops too
-- Better animations with the terraformer while using it
+- Make it able to hit live targets

 - Basic SFX when mining
 - Basic VFX when mining